 Follow the links for an excerpt from each section.

-🎙 Links marked with a microphone have been the subject of a past book club session.
-Click the microphone to see the video, or visit the index of past book clubs.
+🎙 The microphones link to a book club session discussing that topic.
+Click the microphone to see the video, or visit the book club index.

 - Part I: Improving Agility